razaviah/Advanced-Four-in-a-Row-Game-Simulation/README.md

-# Connect-Four
+# Advanced Four in a Row Gam Simulation

-## The Project:
+## Overview

-In this project, I designed agents for the zero-sum game called "Four in a Row".
-This is a two-player board game, in which the players choose a color and then take turns dropping colored discs into a seven-column, six-row vertically suspended grid.
-The pieces fall straight down, occupying the lowest available space within the column.
-The objective of the game is to be the first to form a horizontal, vertical, or diagonal line of four of one's own discs.
-"Four in a Row" is a solved game.
-The first player can always win by playing the right moves.
+This project, led by Prof. Garg, involved designing agents for the two-player board game 'Four in a Row'.
+The game's objective is to be the first to form a line of four discs in a vertical, horizontal, or diagonal arrangement on a seven-column, six-row grid.
+This project required implementing three specific algorithms for the game's AI agents.

-For this project, I implemented the following 3 algorithms:
+## Methodology
+The project's methodology included:

-•Minimax - Implemented depth-limited minimax which searches to an arbitrary depth as it's not feasible to search the entire game tree.
+1. **Minimax Implementation:** Developing a depth-limited minimax algorithm for searching to an arbitrary depth within the game tree.

-•Alpha-Beta Pruning - This will speed-up the search as the depth of the tree increases, as it allows for more efficient exploration of the minimax tree

-•Expectimax – This models probabilistic behavior of opponents that may make suboptimal decisions.
-For this you will have chance nodes that will replace the MIN nodes (AI-Agent2 or Human Player).
-For this implementation, consider you will only be running against an adversary which chooses actions uniformly at random, because Minimax and Alpha-Beta algorithms assume that MAX plays against an adversary who makes optimal decisions.
+2. **Alpha-Beta Pruning:** Implementing alpha-beta pruning to enhance the efficiency of the minimax search as the tree depth increases.
+3. **Expectimax Algorithm:** Modeling probabilistic behaviors of opponents through the expectimax algorithm, using chance nodes to simulate suboptimal decisions made by opponents.

+## Evaluation
+Evaluation of the project was conducted through:
+- **Game Simulation:** Using a provided GUI to simulate the game and test the performance of the implemented algorithms.
+- **Algorithm Testing:** Running adversarial searches within the game, with the AI agent playing as the MAX player against different opponent types.
+- **Functionality Verification:** Ensuring the algorithms correctly execute game strategies and make optimal decisions based on the game state.

+## Key Findings
+- Successful integration and functioning of minimax, alpha-beta pruning, and expectimax algorithms in the game environment.
+- Effective modeling of opponent behaviors and decision-making processes in the game.
+- Enhanced gameplay experience and strategic depth achieved through the implementation of advanced AI algorithms.

+## Personal Contributions
+- **Complete Project Development:** Solely responsible for the entire project development, including the implementation of all algorithms and integration with the game environment.
+- **Algorithm Design and Optimization:** Designed and optimized the minimax, alpha-beta pruning, and expectimax algorithms for effective gameplay.
+- **GUI Integration and Testing:** Integrated the algorithms with the provided GUI and conducted extensive testing to ensure optimal performance and user experience.
+- **Evaluation and Analysis:** Analyzed the performance of AI agents in various game scenarios, refining the algorithms for better efficiency and strategic depth.

-## Players:
+## Conclusion
-Types of players that can participate in the game:

-•AI-Agent – This will be the agent that you implement.

-•Random Player – This kind of player chooses valid columns with equal probability.

-•Human Player – This will be a human playing the game.
+This project achieved its aim of creating sophisticated AI agents for 'Four in a Row', demonstrating the effectiveness of advanced algorithms in game strategy development and AI decision-making.
+The project showcased the potential of AI in enhancing gameplay complexity and providing challenging and engaging experiences for players.

 ## How to run:
+- Clone the repository to your local environment

-To run the game, use the following command: `python four_in_a_row.py`
+- To run the game, use the following command: `python four_in_a_row.py`